 Trans Maldivian Airways is the latest in the line of several victims in the sector.

-“The airline industry is an attractive target for cyber threat actors with a multitude of motivations, ranging from stealing value in data or money to causing disruptions and harm,” said an IATA briefing on aviation and cybersecurity.
+“The airline industry is an attractive target for cyber threat actors with a multitude of motivations, ranging from stealing value in data or money to causing disruptions and harm,” said an IATA briefing on aviation and cybersecurity news.

 Indian airline operator Akasa Air suffered a data breach that leaked the personal information of its passengers, including their email addresses, names, gender, and other private information, in August 2022.